How to Find an Electrician for EV Charger Installation

 Step 3: What to Ask Before Hiring

-- “Will you run a load calculation before quoting?” — if they say no, walk away.
-Any electrician recommending a panel upgrade without NEC 220.82 math is guessing.
+- “Will you run a load calculation before quoting?”
+If they say no, walk away.
+Any electrician recommending a panel upgrade without NEC Article 220 math is guessing.

 Should I use Qmerit or an independent electrician for EV charger installation?